OctopusDeploy/JBossDeployment/README.md

-Deploy to domain while deployment does not exist * Redeploy to domain while currently exists and unassigned * Redeploy to domain while currently exists and assigned and disabled x Redeploy to domain while currently exists and assigned and enabled *
+Deploy to domain while deployment does not exist * Redeploy to domain while currently exists and unassigned * Redeploy to domain while currently exists and assigned and disabled * Redeploy to domain while currently exists and assigned and enabled *